Electrocardiogram (ECG or EKG)

 • Staff will attach 10 electrodes with adhesive pads to the skin of your arms; legs and chest

-• Any questions regarding your ECG should be directed to you physicians
+• Any questions regarding your ECG should be directed to you physician.